-- Increase public and private grant funding; - Increase the ability for the District to leverage funds; - Embed the value and importance of the Grants Program in supporting the District's long-term financial success across all levels of the organization; - Strengthen each staff member's skills and individual role in the Grants Program while ensuring adequate time is built into future project plans to secure grants; and - Expand the District's funding partnerships and collaborations while honoring existing partner relationships with outside funders.
+- Increase public and private grant funding; - Increase the ability for the District to leverage funds; - Embed the value and importance of the Grants Program in supporting the District's long-term financial success across all levels of the organization; - Strengthen each staff member's skills and individual role in the Grants Program while ensuring adequate time is built into future project plans to secure grants; and - Further the District's mission while expanding funding partnerships and collaborations through the Grantmaking Program and other venues. - Develop and deepen partner relationships with outside funders.